Hengxin-Liu/SunnySpot/README.md

 # SunnySpot Details:

-# This system offers administrators the ability to manage cabins by providing both the view and controller functionalities.
-Administrators can create, modify, or delete cabins using this interface.

-# Additionally, the system displays the staff login and logout times.
+# It provides the view for staff to manage cabin information to add, modify or delete.
+Additionally, it records log-in and log-out